 - Nutritional information on this recipe card also includes the information for the Low FODMAP Bolognese and Béchamel Sauces.

-- While being low FODMAP, this recipe is high in fat, which can be an be an additional symptom trigger for people with IBS.
+- Please note: While being low FODMAP, this recipe is high in fat, which can be an be an additional symptom trigger for people with IBS.
 Consult your doctor or dietician before making this recipes with concerns of how your body might react.

 - *Tinkyada brand brown rice lasagna noodles: the instructions on the box say to cook the noodles in boiling water for about 10 minutes for lasagna; however, I found them too mushy when cooked this long.
 I found optimal amount of cooking time to be 8 minutes.
 This will vary depending on the brand of noodles you use, but keep in mind that they will continue to cook in the oven along with the rest of the lasagna.